Property Fraud Alert

 My name is John Smith Junior (Jr.), how would I enter that into the subscription form?

-It is imperative that you DO NOT enter the suffix of your name (Jr., Sr., etc.) while entering your name into the subscription form.
-Only enter your first name information into the first name field and your last name information into the last name field.
-The same advice applies with middle names; DO NOT enter a middle name (or middle initial) into the first or last name fields.
+To ensure you receive notifications, only enter your first name information into the first name field and your last name information into the last name field.
+Do not enter a middle name (or middle initial) into the first or last name fields.
+This ensures Property Fraud Alert works as intended.

 I own a business, how should I enter my business name?